OWASP/DevSecOpsGuideline/document/02a-Static scanning.md

 - #### Tools (Static Code Analysis):
   + **SonarQube** It is an open-source web-based tool, extending its coverage to more than 20 languages, and also allows a number of plugins.
 [HomePage](https://www.sonarqube.org/)
   + **Veracode** Veracode is a static analysis tool that is built on the SaaS model.
 This tool is mainly used to analyze the code from a security point of view.
 [HomePage](https://www.veracode.com/security/static-analysis-tool)
+  + **security code scan**  Vulnerability Patterns Detector for C# and VB.NET.
+[GitRepo](https://github.com/security-code-scan/security-code-scan)
+  + **brakeman** A static analysis security vulnerability scanner for Ruby on Rails applications.
+[GitRepo](https://github.com/presidentbeef/brakeman)
+  + **Inquisition** A set of tools for convenient technical analysis of web applications built with Ruby and Ruby on Rails.
+Now you don't need to set up and configure every single gem.
+Use Inquisition gem instead.
+[GitRepo](https://github.com/rubygarage/inquisition)

 - #### Tools (IaC scanning):
   + **Checkov** Prevent cloud misconfigurations during build-time for Terraform, Cloudformation, Kubernetes, Serverless framework and other infrastructure-as-code-languages with Checkov by Bridgecrew.
 [GitRepo](https://github.com/bridgecrewio/checkov)